Airline seat squeeze raises health and safety concerns

 Several flights had to divert after passengers got into fights over reclining seats and lack of leg room last year.

-It was also making it harder for crew to treat anyone needing medical help, Frederick added.
+It was also making it harder for crew to get to anyone needing medical help, Frederick added.

 The number of passengers a type of aircraft is allowed to carry is mainly defined by how quickly people can exit in an emergency, hence the extra exits.